michaelcourcy/ceph-callback/readme.md

 ```
 The .storageconfig is created in both the collections repository and the pvc repository.

-Also check that the storageclass in the bucket
+Check the storageclass in the bucket
 ```
 MY_NAMESPACE=test-calibrate-10k-10k # change with the name of your namespace NAMESPACE_UID=$(kubectl get ns $MY_NAMESPACE -o jsonpath='{.metadata.uid}')